-- We will regularly update you with progress on your matter - We will communicate with you in plain language - We will explain to you the legal work required as your matter progresses - We will update you on the cost of your matter, as appropriate - We will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances - We will update you on the likely timescales for each stage of this matter and any important changes in those estimates - We will continue to review whether there are alternative methods by which your matter can be funded
+- We will update you with progress on your matter.
+The frequency of these updates will either be agreed with you before we begin working for you or as required by the nature of the work we are doing for you. - We will communicate with you in plain language - We will explain to you the legal work required as your matter progresses - We will update you on the cost of your matter, as appropriate - We will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances - We will update you on the likely timescales for each stage of this matter and any important changes in those estimates - We will continue to review whether there are alternative methods by which your matter can be funded